Using Your Card

 Holds on Materials

 Holds may be placed on materials not currently available.
 When using the catalog to search for your title, you may see a “Place Hold” button.
 You may click on this button to place a hold on the item.
 You will need your library card number and PIN to place the hold.
 You may have up to 40 holds at any given time.
-You also have the option of suspending your hold if you want to get it later or you are going out of town and do not want the hold to be filled.
+You also have the option of freezing your hold if you want to get it later or you are going out of town and do not want the hold to be filled.

 Why are there times when I can’t place a hold?